jonshot/word-chainifier/README.md

 # Table of contents:

 [Introduction](#Introduction)
 [Installation](#Installation)

 <a name="Introduction" />
 # Introduction

-Create a word chain from a given start and end word.
+Creates a word chain from a given start and end word.
 Demo online at: <a href="http://word-chainifier.herokuapp.com">http://word-chainifier.herokuapp.com</a>

 <a name="Installation" />
 # Installation